Touring Ireland with Kids

 - In popular locations you won’t have to line up to pay in, just head straight for the entrance.

-- You can drop in somewhere for a short time without feeling you need to get your money’s worth by sticking at it even if it’s not working out.
+- You can drop in somewhere for a short time without feeling you need to get your money’s worth by sticking with it even if it’s not working out for the younger ones.

 - You can go back repeatedly to the same place without having to pay again – useful if you can only do short chunks of time somewhere.